mrjackyliang/transmission-vpn/README.md

 9. Restart the TransmissionVPN script.

 ## Port Forwarding Limitations
-If, the script returns `Network Port is closed` every time you run the repair script, please check if your VPN is connected behind a NAT device.
+If the script returns `Network Port is closed` every time you run the repair script, please check if your VPN is connected behind a NAT device.

 The script does not support checking ports behind NAT, as it will simply mark the specified port as `closed`.
 If the VPN is behind a NAT device, make sure the `PORT_FWD` variable is blank.